Promptpay

 The Promptpay method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 1000.00 THB purchase made by the 123 customer in the 382 project.
+The following is the example of a callback with information about a 1000.00 THB purchase made by the 123 customer in the 382 project.

 {